Certain File Storage names have special meanings.

 Alternative file paths can be used in FTP and TFTP protocols, and in all other CommuniGate Pro components that access the Account File Storage.

-Server administrators with the All Domains and Accounts Access Right and Domain administrators with the CanAccessWebSites access right can access File Storage in other Accounts.
+Server administrators with the All Domains access right and Domain administrators with the CanAccessWebSites access right can access File Storage in other Accounts.

 Server and Domain administrators can access File Storage of any Account using the WebAdmin Interface: the Account management pages have the Files link in their navigation panels.